NarekKalikian/Research-Papers-and-Technical-Reports/README.md

 <h3>Section Overview</h3>
 <p>
 The lab reports in this section pertain to the principles of electrical/electronic system design with relatively introductory complexity.
 Various circuit design, simulation, and implementation techniques and tools/software are presented.
 Lab work consisted of operating electrical circuit analysis tools such as multimeters, oscilloscopes, and function generators for circuits implemented on breadboards.
-Software such as LTSpice and MultiSim were used for pre-lab simulation purposes. practicing soldering electrical parts onto the PCB as well.
+Software such as LTSpice and MultiSim was used for pre-lab simulation purposes.
+Practicing soldering electrical parts onto the PCB as well.
 </p>

 <h2>Digital System Architecture and Design (CPE300) Lab Reports</h2>